sukesh-ak/ESP32-TUX/README.md

 ```

 Then you need to select your board

+For WT32-SCO-Plus, use
-`idf.py set-target esp32s3` For WT32-SCO-Plus.
+`idf.py set-target esp32s3`

-According to the [maker](https://github.com/sukesh-ak/ESP32-TUX/issues/13#issuecomment-1367132385), this step is optional for the WT32-SCO (non plus) version.
+For WT32-SCO (non-plus) you can skip this step according to [this](https://github.com/sukesh-ak/ESP32-TUX/issues/13#issuecomment-1367132385).

 ### To select your device uncomment [here](/main/main.hpp)